 For example, many parents reuse their crib for their second child, which is completely fine!
 But you don’t want to do it so your oldest thinks they are losing their room/bed to the new baby.

 2. Spend special alone time with your No. 1.

-This tip has been the most helpful with Jaxon’s transition.
+This tip was the most helpful with Jaxon’s transition in the beginning.
 It is important to dedicate special time for just you and your first baby.
-We call it Jaxon/Mommy time, and once a week I dedicate 2 hours to doing something special with just him.
+We called it Jaxon/Mommy time, and once a week I dedicated 2 hours to doing something special with just him.
 No distractions.
 Just me and my oldest boy.

 3. Make room for your firstborn in the nursery.

 In the beginning, it’s hard to divide your attention and time, especially when it comes to nursing.
 I recommend having a basket of toys dedicated to the older sibling in the nursery so when you are nursing or feeding your baby, your older child can feel close to you while also entertaining themselves for a few minutes.
 The toys should be geared towards independent play so your child can more or less stay busy on their own.

 Bedtime is one of the most important parts of the day, but it can also be the most stressful time of day.
 Try to make it an opportunity to spend a little extra one-on-one time with your oldest.
 Whether you talk about your highs and lows of the day or read books together in bed, invest in your firstborn before they go to sleep.

 I found it to be difficult in the beginning to coordinate bedtime with both kids without sacrificing alone time with Jax.
 As a result, he was acting out and having tantrums, which made it that much more difficult for me.
 I quickly changed our nighttime routine to put Leo down 45 minutes to an hour before putting Jax to bed.
 I would let Jax choose a fun activity for us to do right before going to sleep.
 Sometimes we made a fort or watched a quick show on the TV.
 He still loves when my husband and I devote our full attention to him together.